Skip to main content

 Important

-If after trying to use the default distributor, the user hasn’t selected one, we recommend disabling UnifiedPush and fallback to another solution like the Play Services.
+If after trying to use the default distributor, the user hasn’t selected one, we recommend disabling UnifiedPush and falling back to another solution like the Play Services.

 The user will have to enable UnifiedPush again in the settings if needed.